Yutaaa76/concat_pdf/README.md

 # PDF Concatenation Tool

-This is a command-line tool for merging multiple PDF files into a single PDF.
+This is a command-line tool for merging and manipulating PDF files.
 It is implemented in Python with the help of GitHub Copilot.

 ## Features
 - Concatenate two or more PDF files into one.
+- Split a PDF into single-page PDFs.
+- Extract specific pages from a PDF.
 - Handles missing or unreadable files gracefully.
 - Includes unit tests (pytest) and BDD tests (Behave).
 - Code linting with Ruff and type checking with mypy.